zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.10.2 =
+* fix error when listing Other media in some circumstances

 = 4.10.1 =
 * fix missing file from commit